-- 3.1 Generally, both private companies and public companies should apply the same financial statement display (presentation) guidance established by the FASB because of the presumption that information that is important enough to be presented on the face of financial statements is relevant to most financial statement users.
-However, in some circumstances, the Board and the PCC may conclude that private companies should be provided exceptions from applying the same display requirements as public companies or should apply a modified display requirement.
-In determining whether to permit a display exception or modification, the Board and the PCC should assess, among other pertinent considerations, if the information to be displayed is not relevant to typical users of private company financial statements or does not apply to private companies or if disclosing the disaggregated or supplemental information about financial statement line items in the accompanying notes would sufficiently address the needs of typical users without fundamentally affecting the comparison of financial statements of private companies and public companies. - 3.2 Generally, the Board and the PCC should require that private companies apply the same display requirements as public companies for industry-specific accounting guidance that relates to one of their significant businesses because of the presumption that the information required to be displayed for specific industries is relevant to financial statement users of both public companies and private companies operating in those industries. - 3.3 In determining whether information is not applicable or relevant to typical private company users, the Board and the PCC should consider, among other factors, the following: - a.
-Whether the information is primarily relevant in specific industries - b.
-Whether private companies already are permitted an exception from providing related or similar types of information, for example, earnings per share and segment information, under existing guidance - c.
-Whether the recognition and measurement or disclosure areas of the final private company decision-making framework will provide a basis for an exception to or modification of the related financial statement component - d.
-Whether the information affects amounts and metrics that typical users of private company financial statements focus on (see paragraph 2.8).
+- 3.1 Generally, both private companies and public companies should apply the same financial statement display guidance established by the FASB because of the presumption that information that is important enough to be presented on the face of financial statements is relevant to most financial statement users.
+However, in some circumstances, the Board and the PCC may conclude that private companies should be permitted to apply alternative display requirements.
+In determining whether to permit a display alternative, the Board and the PCC should assess, among other pertinent considerations, if the information to be displayed is not relevant to typical users of private company financial statements or does not apply to private companies or if disclosing the disaggregated or supplemental information about financial statement line items in the accompanying notes would sufficiently address the needs of typical users without fundamentally affecting the companies of financial statements of private companies and public companies. - 3.2 In considering an alternative to industry-specific display guidance, the Board and the PCC should determine whether the industry-specific display guidance is relevant to both public and private companies.
+If the Board and the PCC determine that the industry-specific display guidance is relevant to both public and private companies, then, generally, the Board and the PCC should not provide an alternative within that industry-specific display requirement. - 3.3 In determining whether information is not applicable or relevant to typical private company users, the Board and the PCC should consider, among other factors, the following: - a.
+Whether private companies already are permitted an exception from providing related or similar types of information, for example, earnings per share and segment information, under existing guidance - Whether there is a basis to support alternative recognition and measurement or alternative disclosure requirements of the related financial statement component - Whether the information affects amounts and metrics on which typical users of private company financial statements focus (see paragraph 2.8).